DhanushNehru/Python-Scripts/Arrange It/README.md

 ## New Feature: Custom Folder Configuration

--Now, you can customize how files are arranged by defining your own folder structure and file extensions using a config.json file.
+Now, you can customize how files are arranged by defining your own folder structure and file extensions using a config.json file.
 This allows for more flexibility without needing to modify the Python code itself.
 `python arrangeit.py`

 # How To Use the config.json File